Outside-Obstacle Representations with All Vertices on the Outer Face: Outside-Obstacle Representations for Partial 2-Trees

 \section{Outside-Obstacle Representations for Partial 2-Trees}

 The graph class of \emph{$2$-trees} is recursively defined as follows: $K_3$ is a $2$-tree.
-Further, any graph is a 2-tree if it is obtained from a $2$-tree~$G$ by introducing a new vertex~$x$ and making $x$ adjacent to the endpoints of some edge $uv$ in~$G$.
-We say that~$x$ is \emph{stacked} on~$uv$.
-The edges~$xu$ and $xv$ are called the \emph{parent edges} of~$x$.
+Further, any graph is a 2-tree if it is obtained from a $2$-tree~$G$ by introducing a new vertex~$x$ and making $x$ adjacent to both endpoints of some edge $uv$ in~$G$.
+We say that~$x$ is \emph{stacked} on~$uv$ and call the edges~$xu$ and $xv$ the \emph{parent edges} of~$x$.